Kiev, February 5, 2019

 Fr.
 Ephraim exchanged sharp open letters with Archimandrite Gregory, then the abbot of Dochariou Monastery (who reposed on October 22), who condemned Fr.
 Ephraim’s practice of traveling around the country with the copy icons.
 Fr.
 Gregory was critical of Vatopedi in general concerning its close contacts with the world.

-In April, just a few days before Ukrainian President Petro Poroshenko and the Verkhovna Rada formally appealed to Constantinople for autocephaly.
+Fr.
+Ephraim with Ambassador Geoffrey Pyatt.
+Photo: Twitter Archimandrite Ephraim received Geoffrey Pyatt, who is currently the U.S.’s ambassador to Greece though he served as the ambassador to Ukraine from July 30, 2013 to August 18, 2016, In April, just a few days before Ukrainian President Petro Poroshenko and the Verkhovna Rada formally appealed to Constantinople for autocephaly.
 Pyatt openly supports Constantinople’s creation of a new “church” in Ukraine.

 He has retweeted statements from the State Department on the autocephaly and on Sunday, he retweeted several tweets about Epiphany’s enthronement: